Current measures and future plans

 To aid with recovery, our planning team have announced that temporary structures/buildings will be allowed to be placed on land without planning permission for up-to 6 months.

-As part of Cheltenham’s COVID-19 economic recovery strategy, we wish to understand how local businesses have been impacted, and what we can do as a local authority to assist.
-We have prepared a short survey to gather feedback.
+As part of Cheltenham’s COVID-19 economic recovery strategy, we ran a survey to understand how local businesses have been impacted, and what we can do as a local authority to assist.

 The results of this survey have now been published on the 'We're moving to Cheltenham' website.